 Sew two beads to make the eyes, and make a few stitches with the embroidery thread for the mouth.

 That’s it!
-A cute doll for your favorite little girl!
-Of course we have to made her a dress, with the scrap fabric of my easy shirt!
+A cute doll for your favorite little girl (or boy)!
+Of course, we have to make her a dress, with the scrap fabric of my easy shirt!

 And also a jacket, because she was cold!
-And then a bag to carry the jacket when it’s hot (as my daughter told me), and some overalls (no particular reason), and a school uniform…and then it was bed time!
-But I still have on my list: some pants, a nightdress and a bikini.
+And then a bag to carry the jacket when it’s hot (as my daughter told me), and some overalls (no particular reason), and a school uniform…and then it was bedtime!